 The QoS authorization process consists of the derivation of the parameters Authorized 5G QoS Identifier (5QI), Authorized Allocation and Retention Priority (ARP) and Authorized Maximum/Guaranteed Data Rate UL/DL.
 And such process also includes the derivation of the QoS Notification Control (QNC), Reflective QoS Indication (RQI), Priority Level (PL), Averaging Window (AW) and Maximum Data Burst Volume (MDBV).

 When a session is initiated or modified the PCF shall derive Authorized QoS parameters from the service information received from an AF supporting Rx interface or from an AF supporting N5 interface.

+When the "GMEC" feature is supported, the AF provides the requested QoS for a UE or group of UE(s) not identified by UE address(es) and the service information is stored in UDR as specified in 3GPP TS 29.519 [12], the PCF shall derive the Authorized QoS parameters from the obtained information from the UDR.

 * * * * End of change * * * *